“We want to make sure that this iconic building is a lively presence at the beating heart of our community”

 Exploring a new future

-Action Porty began consulting the local community, last year, on how they would like to see it used now it has been decommissioned and is being disposed of by Police Scotland.
+Action Porty began consulting the local community in 2024 on how they would like to see it used now it has been decommissioned and is being disposed of by Police Scotland.

-❖ An application has now been made to Police Scotland for the Community Asset Transfer of the building with a decision due on 1st September 2025
+❖ An application was made to Police Scotland for the Community Asset Transfer of the building with a positive decision made September 2025

-❖ A Stage 2 application to the Scottish Land Fund is also well advanced and due for submission in mid-August 2025.
-The outcome will be known in November 2025
+❖ A Stage 2 application to the Scottish Land Fund was submitted in August 2025.
+The successful outcome was made public on 9th December 2025

 ❖ Taking on an old, listed building is not without challenges and a variety of permissions and works will be required to deliver the end vision, so a meantime use is proposed until this can be delivered